Aspasia Manos: Alexandra's depression and health problems

 Demoralised by exile and financial difficulties, the former King Peter II of Yugoslavia gradually became an alcoholic and relieved his boredom by multiplying his affairs with other women.
 Worn down by the behavior of her husband, with whom she was still in love, Alexandra developed behaviours increasingly dangerous to her health.
 Probably prone to anorexia, in 1950 the former queen undertook a first suicide attempt, while staying with her mother.
 After several years of wandering between Italy, the United States and France, Alexandra finally moved permanently to the Garden of Eden after the death of Peter II in 1970.

 Aspasia's health and death

 Heartbroken by the fate of her daughter, Aspasia saw her own health gradually deteriorate over the years.
-Seriously ill, she could not attend the wedding of her grandson with Princess Maria da Gloria of Orléans-Braganza on 1 July 1972.
+Seriously ill, she could not attend the wedding of her grandson to Princess Maria da Gloria of Orléans-Braganza (b.
+1946) on 1 July 1972.
 One month later, on 7 August 1972, Princess Aspasia died in the Ospedale al Mare in Venice.
 At the time, Greece was ruled by the Regime of the Colonels and so Alexandra chose to bury her mother in the Orthodox section of the cemetery of San Michele island near Venice.
 Only after the death of Alexandra, in January 1993, were the remains of Aspasia and her daughter transferred to the Royal Cemetery Plot in the park of Tatoi near Dekeleia, at the request of Crown Prince Alexander of Yugoslavia.